molview/molview/WISHLIST.md

 - THREE.js upgrade for GLmol
 - THREE.CanvasRenderer for GLmol
 - THREE.RaytracingRenderer for GLmol
+- HQ OBJ export on top of GLmol
 - CIF loader for GLmol
 - Protein solvents display
 - Dotted H-bonds and SS-bonds for proteins